AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Videos/4_9_18/4_9_18_Entrance_Clogging_edited.jpg?raw=true" width=50%> </p>

-**Figure 15** Image of the clogging observed at the entrance of the silicone flow cell.
+**Figure 15**: The above image is a photograph of the clogging at the entrance of the silicone channel.
 The green circle indicates the location of the clogging.

 To compensate for the channel's inconsistent width, four wires were inserted into the silicone spacer.
 These wires extend out of the flow cell and could be pulled to adjust the channel's dimensions.
 Once the plates were tightly screwed together, the silicone spacer was immovable.
 The wires were only effective when the acrylic blocks were only somewhat tightened.
 Figure 16 highlights these changes.
 The green ovals indicate the insertion of wires in the silicone.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Single%20Constriction%20with%20wires.jpg?raw=true" width=50%> </p>

-**Figure 16** Four wires were inserted into the silicone spacer in the third flow cell iteration.
+**Figure 16**: Four wires were inserted into the silicone spacer in the third flow cell iteration.
 These wires allowed adjustment of the channel's width.

 #### Needle Valve